- The Ultimate Guide to Blockchain Implementation

 I have explained how powerful smart contracts are, however, they pose a key risk.
 You can’t modify smart contracts after you deploy them.
 Erroneous smart contracts can adversely impact your operations, and you will find it hard to undo this impact.

 Of course, you ought to test them thoroughly.
-However, as you know, testing blockchain solution will not unearth all latent bugs.
+However, as you know, testing blockchain solutions will not unearth all latent bugs.
 You ought to review smart contracts thoroughly, and this exercise should include the following:

 - A static code analysis;